emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site tracks last thing watched, but is otherwise lacking watchlists and history. ❌
 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
-1. Site does have some content in 4K. ✔️
+1. Site does have 4K content. ✔️

 ***
 ## Wovie